|

 « MAJOR GRANTS AND PROJECTS

 "SoCS: The Fourth Party: Improving Computer-Mediated Deliberation through Cognitive, Social and Emotional Support."
-Co-PI and Project Manager on a $750,000 NSF SOCS project to study the improvement of social deliberative skills in online dialogue and deliberation contexts (2010-2011).
+PI on a $750,000 NSF SOCS project to study the improvement of social deliberative skills in online dialogue and deliberation contexts (2010-2014).

 "International Dimensions of Ethics in Science and Engineering (IDEESE)," a NSF-funded grant project at UMass for creating ethics curriculum for science and engineering disciplines at the graduate level.
 Murray was Project Manager for the segment of this project developing online case-based ethics curriculum.
 (Three year project from 2007 to 2010.)